What will participants in the study do?

 Am I eligible to participate?

-We are looking for native speakers of English with the following characteristics: a) born in New York City (or surrounding metro area) and lived there until at least age 12; currently living in the Toronto metro area for at least ten years OR b) born in Toronto (or surrounding metro area) and lived there until at least age 12; currently living in the New York City metro area for at least ten years.
+We are looking for native speakers of English with the following characteristics: a) born in New York City (or surrounding metro area) and lived there until at least age 12; currently living in the Toronto metro area for at least five years OR b) born in Toronto (or surrounding metro area) and lived there until at least age 12; currently living in the New York City metro area for at least five years.
 If either of these describes you and you'd like to participate in the project, contact us!.
 If you know someone who meets one of these descriptions, please let them know about this website!

 What software do you use to analyze speech recordings?

 We use several programs to process and analyze the recorded interviews we collect.
 The interview is transcribed using ELAN, a program that allows us to link bits of transcript text to the exact places where they occured in the recording.
-We use Python scripts to further segment and align the transcript and recording into smaller, consonant- and vowel-sized pieces, and carry out acoustic analysis using a Praat.
+We use Python scripts to further segment and align the transcript and recording into smaller, consonant- and vowel-sized pieces, and carry out acoustic analysis using Praat.
 For statistical analysis, we use R.

 How will this project contribute to scientific knowledge?